• About Us

 The Secret To Making the Beef Extra Crispy

-We’re using a couple of tricks in this recipe that is often used in classic Chinese cooking to get the protein really crispy.
+We’re using a couple of tricks in this recipe that are often used in classic Chinese cooking to get the protein really crispy.

 The combination of all-purpose flour and cornstarch adds a wonderful crust around the beef that will get beautifully crispy.
-Egg yolks combined with soy sauce and Chinese cooking wine mixed with flour and cornstarch to increase the crunchiness as well as add classic flavor.
+Egg yolks are combined with soy sauce and Chinese cooking wine, mixed with flour and cornstarch to increase the crunchiness, as well as add classic flavor.

 A glass bowl filled with strips of beef coated with cornstarch and flour